Which Diet Is The Most Effective In Weight Loss?

 ToC

 What type of diet should I follow?
-There are several types of diets out there, each claiming to offer superior benefits over the others.
+Several diets are out there, each claiming to offer superior benefits.
 Which one is the best?

-There are several types of diets: Mediterranean diet, Smoothies, Low Carb, South Beach, Paleo, and Ketogenic diets.
+There are several types of diets: Mediterranean diet, Smoothies, Low Carb, South Beach, Paleo, DASH, and Ketogenic diets.
 Each offers its unique advantages and disadvantages.
 Read on to see which one might be the best fit for you.

-((getButton) #color=(#001871) #text=(The Mediterranean Diet) (getButton) #color=(#de1738) #text=(Keto Diet) (getButton) #color=(#001871) #text=(Pegan Diet) (getButton) #color=(#de1738) #text=(Lectin Diet) (getButton) #color=(#001871) #text=(The Smoothie Diet) (getButton) #color=(#de1738) #text=(Comparing Diets)
+(getButton) #color=(#001871) #icon=(link) #text=(The Mediterranean Diet) (getButton) #color=(#de1738) #icon=(link) #text=(Keto Diet) (getButton) #color=(#001871) #text=(Pegan Diet) (getButton) #color=(#de1738) #text=(Lectin Diet) (getButton) #color=(#001871) #text=(The Smoothie Diet) (getButton) #color=(#de1738) #text=(Comparing Diets) (getButton) #color=(#001871) #icon=(link) #text=(DASH Diet)

 The Mediterranean Diet